 SchemeServe is hosted on Microsoft Azure infrastructure within the United Kingdom.

-Online data is primarily stored in the Azure UK South data centre, with an additional geo-redundant replica located in the Azure UK West data centre.
-This architecture provides resilience by ensuring that services and data are not dependent on a single physical location.
+Online data is stored in the Azure data centre.
+This architecture provides resilience by ensuring that services and data is not dependent on a single physical location.

 Backup and Disaster Recovery